fahadzafar/AppRaiPoll/README.md

-Note: Parse will be discontinued after January 2017, this app+server will not be migrated.
+Note: Parse will be discontinued after January 2017, this app will not be migrated.